masternone/WH40K_Map_Campaign/battle.md

 If you find yourself with more than one **Order of Battle** at a location preparing for battle you may make a force that combines all units from all of these **Order of Battle**s.

 If the controlling player's **Order of Battle** is garrisoned at a location you must reduce your force by 10 Power level fore each level of fortification present.

+If the attacker is the winner the defender may choose to raise any or all Enhancements at the location.
+If the defender is the winner the attacker may raise one Enhancement.